Or just feelin’ fancy?

 - Transfer to a blender.
 Add the rest of the ingredients for the date sauce and blend.
 If the sauce is too thick then add more chicken stock.
 If it's too thin then add a bit more xanthan gum.

 - Slice the chicken with a bread knife or really sharp knife.
-Season with black pepper, maldon salt and pour the sauce at the table.
-Enjoy with some steamed vegetables on the side.
+Season with black pepper, Maldon salt and pour the sauce at the table.
+Enjoy with your favourite vegetable sides!